One of the “Stans” of Central Asia

 Getting around Tashkent is not a problem with its fast, efficient and spectacular metro.
 Must see places in modern Tashkent were the national history museum and a new museum in its specially constructed home dedicated to the post-independence appointed national hero Timur/Temur/Tamerlane.
 He’s usually known as Tamerlane in the West but his local name is Timur or Temur.
 He’s considered one of the world’s great conquerors and empire creators but not without some controversy about the extent of his, at times, wanton slaughter and destruction.
 A couple of school excursions at the museum while we were there provided opportunity for the kids to practise their English which they were obviously learning at school.
 So lots and lots of “my name is ------.
 What’s your name?”

 There was a time (dating from about the time of the Egyptian pyramids) when the ancient Kingdom of Korezm ruled over a vast area of Central Asia, including today’s Uzbekistan.
 The territory which would have been at the heart of the kingdom is known still as Karakalpakstan.
 The vestiges of the empire today are several ruins of fortresses that were once centres of military power, agriculture and ordinary town living.
 There’s not a lot left of them but their ruins give more than a hint of their one-time grandeur.
+Most of the surviving ones date from the 4th/3rd centuries BC to a few centuries AD, with some remnants going into the Middle Ages.

 Their location on the desert stretching east from the Oxus River (so named by Alexander the Great) – now called the Amur Darya – pretty much takes them off the popular tourist paths.
 Finding some of them was a problem even for our local driver.